 This is the first post in a four-part blog series dedicated to informing four key decisions businesses are faced with in their IoT connectivity journey.
+The second post in the series outlines how to choose the right connectivity provider.

 Anyone interested in technology and connectivity has heard of the “Internet of Things” (IoT).
 However, only a few can explain, what cellular IoT is all about.
 This type of networking has numerous advantages and massive benefits for enterprise.
 Simply put, IoT connectivity is a way to connect physical things (machines, sensors, even people) to the Internet.
 While conventional IoT networks are connected to the Internet via LAN and Wi-Fi, the peculiarity with cellular IoT is that the Internet connection is established via the same telecommunication networks that smartphones use.
 The innovative 5G network, combined with the existing infrastructural simplicity, make cellular IoT a strong driver in the world of IoT connectivity.